asif-m/abdul-rahiman-sir/README.md

-# Create React App example with TypeScript
+# Website for Donation for Abdul Rahiman sir's family
+App is created using React.

 ## How to use
 Install it and run locally: